afrozsk07/GameHub/README.md

 # GameHub

 GameHub is a Python-based web application featuring a collection of engaging games, built with Flask and modern web technologies.
-The platform offers a beautiful, responsive UI, smooth animations, and a rich user experience with authentication, profiles, achievements, and leaderboards.
+The platform offers a beautiful, responsive UI, smooth animations, and a rich user experience with games accessible to all users without requiring accounts.

 ## Games Available